victinifan360/Otakuru-Public-Licenses/Otakuru-Public-License-Level 1-Attribution.md

 Remember that, following these conditions, we must attribute the author of the work as follows:

-"This work by [AUTHOR], is publicly licensed under Otakuru public License Level 1, and has been used with permission”. (the space between brackets, replace it with the author's name and without the comas).
+"This work by [AUTHOR], is licensed under Otakuru public License Level 1, and has been used with permission”. (the space between brackets, replace it with the author's name and without the comas).